veloce-js/velocejs/packages/config/README.md

 ```

+@TODO
-@TODO add the full matching of all Veloce Config options then add the `@jsonql/config-check` module
+- add the full matching of all Veloce Config options then add the `@jsonql/config-check` module
+- support other file format (.ts, .json)
+- read from other config file (vite!)

 ---